 - ETFs do not have sales loads.
 Sometimes mutual funds may have a sales load, which is a further commission to the salesperson.
 These funds can be 1 or even 2 percent of your total investment, hurting your returns.
 ETFs do not have these fees.

-- You can trade ETFs during the day.
+- You can trade ETFs any time the market is open.
 ETFs trade like stocks on an exchange, and you can place an order during the trading day and know exactly the price you’re paying.
 In contrast, a mutual fund is priced after the market closes and only then are shares traded.